We solve most complex requests

 Perhaps the caves in the limestone rocks were dug by hermits in early Christian times before they founded Aladzha Monastery in the 14th century.
 The church has two floors.
 Nessebar reunites the Antiquity, the Middle Ages and the national Renaissance.
 The holy legacy from Byzantine times, namely the Old and the New Metropolitan Church, has a well-defined place in the culture and history of this country.
 Dinner at the hotel.

 Day 6: Histria – Tulcea

-Day 7: Tulcea, Monastery Cocoș and an Archaeological Sensation
+Day 7: Tulcea, the Cocoș Monastery and an Archaeological Sensation

-The city of Tulcea, located on the middle branch of the Danube, has many attractions: the port esplanade, the Orthodox Church and the Turkish mosque Azize.
-At noon, we see Monastery Cocoș, located in a secluded area, and the village of Niculițel that became famous for its exquisite wine (which we’ll taste) and especially for that impressive early Christian basilica that was discovered roughly thirty years ago.
+The city of Tulcea, located on the middle branch of the Danube, has many attractions: the port esplanade, the Orthodox Church and the Azize Turkish mosque.
+At noon, we see the Cocoș monastery, located in a secluded area, and the village of Niculițel that has become famous for its exquisite wine (which we’ll taste) and especially for an impressive early Christian basilica that was discovered roughly thirty years ago.
 The archaeologists came across other interesting findings: the remains of four Christian believers who were murdered and whose existence had so far been reported only in ancient documents.
 Dinner and overnight stay at the hotel.

 Day 8: Waterways I